 The general syntax for Google Tasks is as follows, and should be entered into the Title field of Google Tasks:

-notbefore- (optional) when the earliest date is to start scheduling the Task on your calendar.
+NOT_BEFORE- can be a date or date + time, expressed as "not before monday 10am" or a relative date/time, expressed as "in 3 days".
 If not entered, Reclaim will pick a start date based on how far out your due date is.

 Reclaim will automatically strip out other parameters besides the title, so your calendar events and Google Tasks won't have a lot of extra words on them when they're placed on your calendar.

 - To create a work task for "Build slide deck" for four hours by next Friday, you would enter

 Build slide deck (for 4h due next Friday)

 - To create a personal task for "Mow the lawn" for one hour (default) by this Sunday, you would type